Victory Pig Pizza

 Bake 450 F for 20 mins.

 After posting the recipe above, I got another recipe from someone who had a relative who worked at Victory Pig many years ago.
 You'll have to scale it down make one pizza since the sauce and dough quantities are obviously for many pizzas.
+You'd probably be safe to divide the dough ingredients by a factor of 40.

 Here are his instructions: